eniblock/investoken/docs/Investoken.md

 function snapshot() external nonpayable
 ```

+This function creates a snapshot of the current token state

 *Creates a snapshot of the current token state, which can later be used for restoring the state.
 This function can only be called by an address with the SNAPSHOT_ROLE.*